timofeysie/heroes2/README.md

 Foxandxss commented 5 days ago
-Yes, we are syncing the testing chapter with the quickstart so this will be fixed for next week. filipesilva referenced this issue 3 days ago chore(test): remove refences to missing folder #212 filipesilva commented 3 days ago
+Yes, we are syncing the testing chapter with the quickstart so this will be fixed for next week. filipesilva referenced this issue 3 days ago chore(test): remove references to missing folder #212 filipesilva commented 3 days ago
 Tests seem to be running correctly with the latest quickstart, are you using the new SystemJS and karma config?